LoginRadius/engineering-portal/content/blog/build-a-twitter-bot-using-nodejs/index.md

 ### 4. Start Coding 🎯

 I will use [Official Joke API](https://github.com/15Dkatz/official_joke_api) to automatically fetch content for my tweet.
 You can visit the repository and learn more about the endpoints.
 But the only [endpoint](https://github.com/15Dkatz/official_joke_api#grab-a-random-joke) we will work with is [random_joke](https://official-joke-api.appspot.com/random_joke).
-Click on this and you will receive a JSON response with fields id, type, setup and punchline.
+Click on this, and you will receive a JSON response with fields id, type, setup, and punchline.
 The fields we are concerned with are setup and punchline.

 We will use [axios](https://github.com/axios/axios) for calling the API endpoint.
 Run `npm install axios` and add `var axios = require('axios');` in `index.js`.

 Now everything has been laid out.
 We need to connect the dots.
 The Official Joke API will return a JSON response.
-We will grab the required data i.e. the setup and the punchline from it.
+We will grab the required data, i.e., the setup and the punchline from it.
 And then make use of [client.post](https://github.com/desmondmorris/node-twitter/tree/master/examples#tweet) functionality of **twitter** package.

 ```js
 axios("https://official-joke-api.appspot.com/random_joke").then(Response => {